CSharpBasicsHristoKirov/CSharpHomework/README.md

 23. Print all _permutations_ of ` n` elements.
 24. Print all `k` _variations_  of `n` elements. <sub>(no repetition)</sub>
 25. Print all  `k` _combinations_ of `n` elements. <sub>(no repetition)</sub>
-26. Go through _matrix_ elements in specific pattern: in parallel / perpendicularly to the main diagonal starting from the bottom.
+26. Go through _matrix_ elements in specific pattern: in parallel/perpendicularly to the main diagonal starting from the bottom.
 27. Find the largest region of horizontally or vertically adjacent elements with equal values within a 2D `int` _matrix_.

 ---